 This card can refer to the choice between an “acceptable” path, where one’s life is laid out neatly and predictably, or a confrontation of your deepest self to examine what truly matters to you and how you will live your life in alignment with that truth.

-The first real choice most of us make, independently of his or her parents, is usually the act of finding a mate or sexual partner.
+The first real choice most of us make, independently of our parents, is usually the act of finding a mate or sexual partner.
 As a result, we will often break away in other areas as well, doing the work of life in finding out who we are and what we want to accomplish with our lives.
-For this reason, the card will often indicate adolescence and the work of defining self.
+For this reason, the card will often indicate adolescence and the work of defining oneself.

 Other meanings of the card are about conscious connections and meaningful relationships.
 It is a card of open communication and raw honesty.
 Since the man and woman are both naked, they are both willing to be in their most vulnerable states and have learned to trust and share their truest feelings.